 - 9.3.1 All cars must have six forward gears. - 9.3.2 No forward gear ratio pair must be : - a) Less than 12.75mm wide when measured across the gear tooth at the root diameter or any point 1mm above or below the root diameter.
 Above this area each side of the gear teeth may be chamfered by a maximum of 10°.
-In addition, a chamfer or radius not exceeding 2.0mm may be applied to the sides and the tip of the teeth. - b) Less than 78.9 mm between centres. - c) Less than 600g (excluding any integral shaft or collar).
-If an integral shaft or collar is to be excluded the mass of this may be shown by calculation assuming the gear to be 12.75mm wide and the shaft geometry to be the same as that where slide-on gears are used. - 9.3.3 Gear ratios must be made from steel. - 9.3.4 The rotational axis of the layshaft must be in line with the crankshaft's rotational axis.
-All other rotational axes must also be parallel to the reference plane. - 9.3.5 From the clutch to the rear wheels there are only two pairs of reduction gears allowed per ratio (except for the reverse gear). - 9.3.6 Transversal gearboxes are forbidden. - 9.3.7 Automatic gearboxes and differentials with electronic, pneumatic or hydraulic slip control are forbidden. - 9.2.8 Viscous differentials are not considered to have hydraulic slip control, provided outside control is not possible when the car is in motion. - 9.3.9 Forced lubrication is forbidden
+In addition, a chamfer or radius not exceeding 2.0mm may be applied to the sides and the tip of the teeth. - b) Less than 575g (excluding any integral shaft or collar).
+If an integral shaft or collar is to be excluded the mass of this may be shown by calculation assuming the gear to be 12.75mm wide and the shaft geometry to be the same as that where slide-on gears are used. - 9.3.4 The distance between the centres of layshaft and mainshaft may be no less than 74,8 mm and no more than 79 mm. - 9.3.3 Gear ratios must be made from steel. - 9.3.4 The rotational axis of the layshaft must be in line with the crankshaft's rotational axis.
+All other rotational axes must also be parallel to the reference plane. - 9.3.5 From the clutch to the rear wheels there are only two pairs of reduction gears allowed per ratio (except for the reverse gear). - 9.3.6 Transversal gearboxes are forbidden. - 9.3.7 Automatic gearboxes, torque biasing, differentials with limited slip and locked differentials are prohibited. - 9.3.8 Forced lubrication is forbidden